 It is RIT policy and practice that all on-campus co-op students be hired according to the following procedure:

-- On-campus co-op positions are listed with the Center for Cooperative Education and Career Services.
+On-campus co-op positions are listed with the Office of Career Services and Cooperative Education.

 - Students seeking on-campus co-op respond directly to the departments listing the positions.